Libor

 Libor gets its name from the City of London.

 The London Inter-Bank Offered Rate (Libor /ˈlaɪbɔːr/ LY-bor) (Note: Usually abbreviated to Libor or LIBOR, or more officially to ICE LIBOR (for Intercontinental Exchange LIBOR).
 It was formerly known as BBA Libor (for British Bankers' Association Libor) before the responsibility for the administration was transferred to Intercontinental Exchange.) was an interest rate average calculated from estimates submitted by the leading banks in London.
 Each bank estimated what it would be charged were it to borrow from other banks.
 (Note: Note in particular that Libor was an estimated borrowing rate, not an estimated lending rate.
-The average rate was computed after excluding the highest and lowest quartile of these estimates – for much of its history: There were sixteen banks in each panel, so the highest and lowest four were removed.)
+The average rate was computed after excluding the highest and lowest quartile of these estimates.
+For much of its history, there were sixteen banks in each panel, so the highest and lowest four were removed.)
 It was the primary benchmark, along with the Euribor, for short-term interest rates around the world.
 Libor was phased out at the end of 2021, with market participants encouraged to transition to risk-free interest rates such as SOFR and SARON.

 LIBOR was discontinued in the summer of 2023.
-The last rates were published on 30 June 2023 before 12:00 pm UK time.
+The last rates were published on 30 June 2023 before noon UK time.
 The 1 month, 3 month, 6 month, and 12 month Secured Overnight Financing Rate (SOFR) is its replacement.
 In July 2023, the International Organization of Securities Commissions (IOSCO) said four unnamed dollar-denominated alternatives to LIBOR, known as "credit-sensitive rates", had "varying degrees of vulnerability" that might appear during times of market stress.